Shields Parameter Sediment Transport Calculator

 | Cohesive silt or clay | Cohesion adds resistance not captured by the Shields ratio. | Use a sediment method that handles cohesive beds. |

 Small changes in slope, depth, or grain size can move the ratio across the threshold.
-Result categories use the threshold you enter: below threshold (< 90% of critical), near threshold (90% to 110% of critical), and above threshold (> 110% of critical).
+Result categories use the threshold you enter: below threshold, near threshold, and above threshold.
 For design work, run a sensitivity set with low, best-estimate, and high values for depth and d50.
+That approach often tells you more than a single deterministic run because channel geometry, roughness, and surface texture rarely stay fixed in the field.

 Worked example